julie-ng/finetune-devops-for-people/slides/pull-requests.md

 <img src="../images/atc-when-to-deploy.jpg" width="700">

-Deploying at night… yay or nay?<!-- .element: class="caption-font" -->
+Team choosing to deploy outside of business hours?<!-- .element: class="caption-font" -->

----

-Now that we cover security can backfire… let's look at DevSecOps, best of intentions…

 Note:
+- Now that we cover security can backfire… let's look at DevSecOps, best of intentions…
 - Trust your team… but others?